 What Can Veterans Do About Military Discharges Not Characterized As Honorable?

-The military discharge a veteran left the service with does not necessarily have to follow them around for life, thanks to an official military process known as the Discharge Review Board (DRB).
+The military discharge a veteran gets does not necessarily have to follow them around for life, thanks to an official military process known as the Discharge Review Board (DRB).
 The act of getting a military discharge changed is sometimes known as a discharge upgrade, and all veterans have the right to apply for such an upgrade.

 Each branch of military service conducts such boards, which require the veteran to compile evidence, document reasons why the military discharge should be upgraded, and submit an application package to the review board.